National Women’s Small Business Month 2025 – Resources, How to Celebrate, & More

 Every October, National Women’s Small Business Month celebrates the achievements of women in business and highlights their contributions to the economy.
 Women-owned small businesses are an essential part of our country.
 They create jobs and drive innovation.

-The history of National Women’s Small Business Month began in 1988.
-The U.S. Congress passed a resolution recognizing women’s role in small businesses.
+The history of National Women’s Small Business Month dates back to 1988.
+The U.S. Congress passed a resolution recognizing the role of women in small businesses.
 Since then, this month has grown in significance.
-According to a 2021 report, women own about 42% of all U.S. businesses.
-This shows how vital they are to the economy.
+Women business owners are seen as leaders in their respective industries.

-Celebrating National Women’s Small Business Month raises awareness and encourages support for women entrepreneurs.
-Communities can help by shopping at local women-owned businesses, and schools can teach students about successful female business leaders.
+Celebrating National Women’s Small Business Month raises awareness and encourages support for women-owned small businesses.
+Communities can support local women-owned businesses by shopping there, and schools can educate students about successful female business leaders.

 Recognizing this month helps inspire future generations.
-Young girls see role models who succeed against the odds.
+Young girls look up to role models who succeed against the odds.
 Empowering women in business leads to a more robust economy for everyone.

 What are some ways to Celebrate National Women’s Small Business Month?